alexdowell/CS_5592_Alg_HW3/README.md

            1. For each leaf from 1 to m (exclusive)
               a.
 Find the minimum available weight not assigned to any edge (find_min_weight).
               b.
 Increment leaf_verts to get the next leaf vertex identifier.
               c.
-Calculate label for this leaf vertex as the difference between leaf weight and branch's vertex label.
+Calculate the label for this leaf vertex as the difference between leaf weight and branch's vertex label.
               d.
 Assign this label to leaf_verts in vertex_labels.
               e.
 Assign leaf_weight to the edge between this leaf and its branch in both directions in edge_weights.
               f.
 Remove leaf_weight from edge_weights_set.